Tunxis Mainline Trail: Section 1

 This loop eventually brought us back to the reservoir and more confusing rutted roads and ATV trails.
-Ah yes, ATV’s… Their gouges and mud-spattered evidence were everywhere in these woods; and it made us sick.
-At one point, just north of the reservoir when the Tunxis veers sharply right with no warning, we missed the turnoff and crossed paths with four idiots on their ATV’s.
-(Truth be told, they were actually fairly courteous and the first guy told us how many were behind, but he was still destroying the trails.)
+Ah yes, ATV’s… Their gouges and mud-spattered evidence were everywhere in these woods; and it made us mad.
+At one point, just north of the reservoir when the Tunxis veers sharply right with no warning, we missed the turnoff and crossed paths with four guys on their ATV’s.
+(Truth be told, they were actually fairly courteous and the first guy told us how many were behind, but he was still destroying the woods and trails.)

 Various views of – and from – the reservoir

 There were times that the trail blazers purposely took the Tunxis over little blips that ATV’s simply couldn’t navigate.
 Yet, somehow, a motocyclist had made it pretty much all the way.
 This two-wheeled demon must be given massive credit; the rocks, cliffs, and drops he rode over were just incredible – all on snow and ice.
 Rob and I agreed: We hated the guy, but were amazed by him as well.
 His tire tracks were an almost constant companion throughout our day.